POSTED BY January 19, 2017 COMMENTS (28)ON

 Now comes the next important point, which is how much should I spend on the car you are buying.
 A person earning Rs 10 lacs a year can buy a car costing Rs 5 lacs also and 20 lacs also if they want.
 However what is the right amount to spend on your car purchase?

 This will depend on many factors like

 How many times of your income should your car cost?

 A good way to look at the potential car value you should buy is the X times of your monthly income.
-If a person think that he should not spend more 6 times of his monthly income on car and if he earns Rs 80,000 per month, then he should buy a car worth not more than 4.8 lacs.
+If a person thinks that he should not spend more 6 times his monthly income on the car and if he earns Rs 80,000 per month, then he should buy a car worth not more than 4.8 lacs.

-If he feels it should be 10X , then not more than 8 lacs should be spend on car.
-However the problem is no one really thinks this way when it comes to decision making , so lets see what were the actual numbers for various groups!
+If he feels it should be 10X, then not more than 8 lacs should be spent on the car.
+However the problem is no one really thinks this way when it comes to decision making, so let’s see what were the actual numbers for various groups!

-As per our survey data, those who bought a brand new car, for them this ratio was 9.7 on average (there car value was 9.7 times their monthly income)
+As per our survey data, those who bought a brand new car, for them this ratio was 9.7 on average (their car value was 9.7 times their monthly income)

 And for those who bought a 2nd hand car, it was 6.4